-We are building a model for a local community-based Hospice House for the last few days to weeks of life.
+We are building a model for multiple local community-based Hospice Houses for the last few days to weeks of life.
 A place with an outdoor garden and comfortable home-like atmosphere for families to gather for end of life care.
 A living room, eating area, kitchen to enjoy family time.
 A chapel for prayer and quite reflection.
 Private rooms with a seating area adjacent to the bedroom.

 A Special Care Facility Just for End of Life Care

-Our Hospice House will be a facility that offers love and compassion through trained community volunteers and a staff of nursing assistants.
+Our Hospice Houses will be facilities that offer love and compassion through trained community volunteers and a staff of nursing assistants.
 This care is provided in a home-like atmosphere, with clean and comfortable, private rooms.

 Make a Donation

 Patients will not be charged for their stay.
-Our Hospice House will not receive money from Medicare, Medicaid, private insurance, or other governmental resources.
-Instead, it will rely on the generosity of its residents and their families, our resale shop, community support, and charitable organizations.
+Our Hospice Houses will not receive money from Medicare, Medicaid, private insurance, or other governmental resources.
+Instead, they will rely on the generosity of the patients and the families who benefit our resale shop, community support, and charitable organizations.

 We Need Your Support

 By making a commitment, YOU are providing Comfort, Dignity, Compassion, and Peace to our patients and their grieving families.
 Most of these patients and their families don’t have many other options and no other home based option for dying.
 Help us today, and you will know that you are caring for some of the most vulnerable in our community at their time of final need.
-Please make a donation of time, money or items to The Lords Work, or our resale shop in Robinson, Tx which will open for our first sale Saturday January 8th.
+Please make a donation of time, money or items to The Lords Work, or our first Resale Shop in Robinson, Tx which will open for our first sale in early 2022.

-Our Hospice House will be available to residents of the area who have been diagnosed as terminal and have a life expectancy of less than three weeks to live.
-In collaboration with Hospice programs throughout the Central Texas Area, our Hospice House will provide shelter and personal care while the Hospice team provides the medical care.
-Our Hospice House will provide both the patient and family with companionship, homemaker services, personal care training and compassionate support.
+Our Hospice Houses will be available to residents of the area who have been diagnosed as terminal and have a life expectancy of less than three weeks to live.
+In collaboration with Hospice programs throughout the Central Texas Area, our Hospice Houses will provide shelter and personal care while the Hospice team provides the medical care.
+Our Hospice Houses will provide both the patient and family with companionship, homemaker services, personal care and compassionate support.

-The Hospice House is a home designed to allow terminally ill patients who are on hospice with a local hospice company, a place to stay during their final days at no cost.
-The home will be owned and operated by our Non Profit 501(c)3 (pending).
+Our Hospice Houses are homes designed to allow terminally ill patients who are on hospice with a local hospice company, a place to stay during their final days at no cost.
+The homes will be owned and operated by our Non Profit 501(c)3 (pending).
 Caregivers are in the home 24 hours a day to provide care for the residents.
 The local hospice companies can recommend people who, because of circumstances in their lives, need a place to live out their days.
 Family members are encouraged to visit with their loved ones.

 The first home will have 3 private spacious bedrooms.
 There will be a living room/dining room area for families to congregate, have a special occasion, or just a dinner together.
 An outside garden area will be available for the family to gather or have a quiet moment.